INL/BlackLab/site/docs/guide/indexing-with-blacklab.md

     java -cp "blacklab.jar:lib" nl.inl.blacklab.tools.IndexTool add INDEX_DIR INPUT_FILES FORMAT

-If you specify a directory as the INPUT_FILES, it will be scanned recursively.
-You can also specify a file glob (such as \*.xml; single-quote it if you're on Linux so it doesn't get expanded by the shell) or a single file.
-If you specify a .zip or .tar.gz file, BlackLab will automatically index the contents.
+If you specify a directory as the `INPUT_FILES`, it will be scanned recursively.
+You can also specify a file glob (such as `*.xml`; single-quote it if you're on Linux so it doesn't get expanded by the shell) or a single file.
+If you specify a `.zip` or `.tar.gz` file, BlackLab will automatically index the contents.

 For example, if you have TEI data in `/data/input/my-tei-files` and want to index your corpus to `/data/blacklab-corpora/my-corpus`, run the following command: